Key Factors that Influence Retention:

 - Leadership programs that cultivate a character of greater responsibility at work.

-CALCULATING EMPLOYEE RETENTION: Organizations can easily calculate their employee retention rate for monthly, quarterly or annual periods.
+Organizations can easily calculate their employee retention rate for monthly, quarterly, or annual periods.
 The calculation is as follows:

 Take the number of employees remaining at the end of the calculation period and divide that by the number of employees at the beginning of the calculation period, and then multiply that figure by 100.

 For example, if you had 1,000 employees on the first day of the month and 800 employees on the last day of the month, you have lost 200 employees and your retention rate would be 80%.

 Best practices to adhere to that will improve your staff retention rate:

 Improve the Recruitment Process.

 If the initial recruitment process is thorough and applicants are properly screened and assessed, your organization will have a greater success rate in finding employees who adapt well to the organization and are a great fit for their role.
-A critical aspect is having detailed job descriptions when advertising that specify particular skills, credentials, and experience needed for the role on offer.
+A critical aspect is having detailed job descriptions that specify the particular skills, credentials, and experience needed for the role on offer.

 Focus on Developing Managers.